BaltimoreOpenAir/WeatherCube/README.md

     except ValueError:
         date_index.append(np.nan)
 df['date_index'] = date_index
 ```

 For an implementation of the code & a proposed calibration technique, see (https://github.com/BaltimoreOpenAir/BOAFieldEvaluation/blob/master/MDE_Beltsville_Analysis.ipynb).
-More info is on our project page at baltimoreopenair.github.io